-Every year publish Our Assurance Plan (our next report will be published by 31 March 2020) which provides you with on the things we do to make sure any information we are giving out to customers, regulators and stakeholders is true and correct.
+Every year we publish Our Assurance Plan (our next report will be published by 31 March 2020) which provides you with details on the things we do to make sure any information we are giving out to customers, regulators and stakeholders is true and correct.
 It also tells you how we plan and manage risks and some of the ways we make sure we are prepared for the future.

 The Environment Agency’s Annual Environmental Performance Report recognised that the firm scored a ‘green’ rating against all six of its regulatory metrics in 2018 (the latest assessment), the only UK water company to achieve an all-green performance rating since 2012.

 The report measures how well companies protect the environment, covering things like how they have prevented sewage getting into rivers, how they treat and dispose of sewerage properly, and if they have good equipment and processes to treat sewage.

 The previous year, the 2017 report showed Northumbrian Water had improved its processes to protect the environment, but identified that there was still some work to do around discharge permit compliance, minimising the impact its treatment works had on pollution.